Raegan Higgins: Education

 Higgins went to Xavier University of Louisiana in New Orleans, Louisiana.
 She attended University of Nebraska-Lincoln for her graduate studies studying under the advisement of Lynn Erbe and Allan Clemens Peterson.
 She graduated in 2008 and was one of the first two African-American women to earn a doctoral degree in Mathematics from University of Nebraska-Lincoln.
-Higgins's doctoral dissertation is Oscillation theory of dynamic equations on time scales.
+Higgins's doctoral dissertation was titled Oscillation theory of dynamic equations on time scales.